 Here are a few books that can help you learn more about Bakelite:

-It depends on the piece, and the demand for specific collectibles is an ever-changing thing.
+The value of Bakelite depends on the piece, and the demand for specific collectibles is an ever-changing thing.
 Search for Bakelite on eBay to get an idea of current pricing.
-Read the descriptions carefully--some are fakes.
+Read the descriptions carefully—some are fakes.
 Don't be afraid to ask the seller for verification that the piece is truly Bakelite, and always check a seller's feedback rating before you bid.